-Let's say you're ready to buy your first home -- but your bank account isn't.
+Let's say today's low mortgage rates are calling your name, and you think you're ready to buy your first home — but your bank account isn't.
 If you don't have the down payment money, loved ones are allowed to help.
-What a great holiday gift, right?

 But you'll need what's known as a "mortgage gift letter."